MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 If there are configuration issues or other problems that are found during posting, the system will log a warning or error to describe the issue and leave the transaction in the integration journal to be posted later.

 A new feature is available in 10.0.37 that is recommended for all customers.
-The **Enable integration journal processing improvements** feature fixes product bugs and prevents the system from trying to continually post integration journals that will fail until the configuration issue is resolved.
+The **Enable integration journal processing improvements** feature prevents a race condition error and prevents the system from trying to continually post integration journals that will fail until the configuration issue is resolved.

 With this feature enabled, new statuses are visible within the integration journal line to control posting.
 This feature also optimizes posting to ensure work can be split up into multiple threads.
 This feature depends on the **Transfer all lines with posting errors to a new journal** feature.